Sulfuric-Sunshine/spliced/_PRESS-RELEASE.md

   > The product seamlessly moves 4 players into a game, provides a drawing canvas, and does the stitching of the four drawings together.

 ## Quote from You ##
-  > "The fastest way to generate laughs between four people addicted to their phones that I've ever seen.""
+  > "The fastest way to generate laughs between four people addicted to their phones that I've ever seen."

 ## How to Get Started ##
   > Just hit spliced.herokuapp.com and follow the instructions!